All Episodes

 They're just the collection agency.

-And that way they can't abscond any of your refund to pay your fine.
+And that way, they can't abscond any of your refund to pay your fine.

-The fine's gonna be cheaper.
+The fine's going to be cheaper.

-So here's the point though.
+So here's the point, though.

-Kathleen Sibelius is worried about fraud.
+Kathleen Sebelius is worried about fraud.

 Already there are hucksters out there selling bogus insurance policies to the poor, unsuspecting who think they have a narrow window to comply with the new law.

-Back to Greta Van Susterin.
+Back to Greta Van Susteren.

 Most people aren't going to be out looking for ways to scam the system.